wopfel/sbfspot2influxdb/README.md

 (If you want to transfer all entries from the database to InfluxDB, please have a look at commit d2689d264458b257532c2da451dca27bf9aa034e - you have to remove the `limit 10` part)

-Most fields from table SpotData is transferred to InfluxDB.
+Most fields from table SpotData are transferred to InfluxDB.
 See [table definition](https://github.com/rg-engineering/SBFspot/blob/3ddcd442558d8896220afcef97e0ef8b6a74e241/SBFspot/CreateSQLiteDB.sql#L39).

 Beginning 2021-12-26, I'm using InfluxDB v2.